avojak/elementary-os-archetype/README.md

 TODO
 ```

-## Provided archetypes
+## Provided templates

-The application comes with the following archetypes:
+The application comes with the following templates:

 | Name | Description |
 | ---- | ----------- |
 | `simple` | Simple application with a GUI |

-Additional user-defined archetypes can be added by placing them in `~/.elementary-os-archetype`:
+Additional user-defined templates can be added by placing them in `~/.elementary-os-archetype`:

 ```plaintext
 ~/.elementary-os-archetype